Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 Having two different variants of the scooter makes it a viable choice for far more people.

-Both those on a tight budget and those with a bit of extra cash who need extended range and extra torque for their commutes.
+Both those on a tight budget and those with a bit of extra cash need extended range and extra torque for their commutes.

 Features